 - Negligence claim against third party M&E contractors, arising from sprinkler system flooding to commercial premises (2017)

-- Acting for the employer in defending a neighbours’ claim arising from an escape of fire from a construction site, and in parallel contribution proceedings against the main contractor (2014-2015, Technology and Construction Court)
+- Acting for the employer in defending a neighbours’ claim arising from an escape of fire from a construction site, and in parallel contribution proceedings against the main contractor (2014-2015, TCC)

 Noteworthy and recent cases (Technology / Construction)

-West 3 Mechanical Contractors Ltd v Mizen Design Build Ltd All ER (D) 40 Defence of contractor’s claim for payment, centring on defective installation of gas installation pipework.
+West 3 Mechanical Contractors Ltd v Mizen Design Build Ltd All ER (D) 40 (TCC) - Defence of contractor’s claim for payment, centering on defective installation of gas installation pipework.

 2nd Sep 2016